 - Private garden of Katrien Vandierendonck, Sijsele

-Today we visit three very different private gardens.
-Bijsterveld is an old walled farm that belonged to a 14th-century Cistercian Abbey.
-Its wall, lined with majestic pollarded willows, encloses a romantic garden originally created by artist Nina Balthau.
+Today we visit three very private gardens.
+Bijsterveld is an old walled farm that once belonged to a 14th-century Cistercian Abbey.
+Its wall, lined with majestic pollarded willows, encloses a romantic garden.
 A series of hedged enclosures leads to arches which groan under roses, and to meadows that erupt in sheets of wildflowers.
 Lovely old canals surround the farm.
 Its present owner, Birgit Rouseré, has continued to develop it assisted by landscape architect Steven De Bruycker.

-Before visiting Oostkerke Castle, there will be time at leisure for lunch and to explore the picturesque medieval village of Damme, its magnificent Gothic Town Hall, impressive Church of Our Lady, and canals lined with poplars.
+We next visit Oostkerke Castle.
+Before our visit, there will be time at leisure for lunch and to explore the picturesque medieval village of Damme, its magnificent Gothic Town Hall, impressive Church of Our Lady, and canals lined with poplars.
 Allison Campbell-Roebling and her husband Baron Joseph Van Der Elst restored ruined Oostkerke Castle, aided by the great Dutch landscape architect Mien Ruys.
-Mien Ruys had a special feeling for the use of axes and perspectives.
 The result is an idyllic combination of intimate spaces and grandiose avenues.
-Separate gardens, including a private courtyard, a Maria garden and a rose garden, combine harmoniously.
+Separate gardens include a private courtyard, a Maria garden and a rose garden.
 Footpaths run along the foundations of the old ramparts, and the ancient moats have been excavated and planted.

 Our final visit today is to the private garden of Katrien Vandierendonck, an internationally celebrated floral designer.
 We visit Karein in her own idyllic garden, with numerous garden ‘rooms’, a huge Wisteria arch, and a pond and flower borders.
 At the end of the visit we will be treated to afternoon tea with delicious home-baked waffles.